DareData/lp-foundations/assignments/assignment_3/README.md

    └── pyproject.toml
    ```

-1. We also have a single integration test, but we should have one unit tests for each of the non-private functions[^1] we have.
+1. We also have a single integration test, but we should have one unit tests for each of the non-private functions[^3] we have.
 So, for example, if you have 3 public functions, you should have 3 unit tests.
    1. On the units above, ensure that any test to functions that save data uses a mock
    2. You can do this by patching the `pd.DataFrame.to_csv` method to make the tests not write to a file.
 Instead, it should just print out a message.
    3. Then, assert that the `pd.DataFrame.to_csv` method is being called.
 As a bonus, by setting up your tests in this fashion, we can ensure no data transformations modifies any actual data.

+[^2]: A module is just a python script (or a folder with a `__init__.py` file) that's meant to be imported instead of run directly.
-[^1]: Yes, you can also test internal functions if you want to (specially for training purposes).
+[^3]: Yes, you can also test internal functions if you want to (specially for training purposes).
 But in the real world, remember that you really believe a particular internal function should be tested, that's a strong indicator it should be decoupled and placed inside its own module - thus making it public.

 ## 4- Code Review